-The arrival time for Kindergarten is 8:30-8:40 am.
-Although the sliding gate will be closed at 8:40 am, Kindergarten teachers will continue to receive students arriving late at the sliding gate until 9:00 am.
-Parents will need to ring the bell.
-Children arriving after 9:00 am should report to the school office.
+Kindergarten students arriving after 8:40am should report to the school office.
 Please do your best to arrive on time to minimize disruptions to the beginning of the school day.

-At pick up, the Kindergarten teachers will walk the children out to the designated High School gate and will wait for you to pull up and collect your child.
+At pick up, the Kindergarten Teachers will walk the children out to the designated High School gate and will wait for you to pull up and collect your child.